blynch11/milestone2-yearbookmta/README.md

 Technologies Used
 HyperText Markup Language (HTML): The standard language for building web pages. https://www.w3schools.com/html/default.asp Cascading Style Sheets (CSS): The language that describes the style of an element in HTML, it enables efficient scaling of certain predefined styles. https://www.w3schools.com/css/default.asp
+Javascript (JS) : The programming language of the web that can make changes to both HTML & CSS and much more https://www.w3schools.com/whatis/whatis_js.asp
 Bootstrap: A front end framework that helps you rapidly create attractive and responsive webpages with it's very helpful library of templates. https://getbootstrap.com/
+jQuery: jQuery is a lightweight, "write less, do more", JavaScript library. https://www.w3schools.com/jquery/jquery_intro.asp
 Gitpod: An online Integrated Development Environment (IDE) used for creating and storing your code. https://www.gitpod.io/
 Git: Version control system for tracking changes to your coding projects. https://git-scm.com/
 Github: A software development repository where people can host and collaborate on coding projects. https://github.com/ Chrome DevTools: For editing pages and diagnosing issues via Google Chrome browse. https://developers.google.com/web/tools/chrome-devtools
-Fontawesome for their lovely icons. https://fontawesome.com/ Google fonts for their fonts. https://fonts.google.com/ Royalty free images: https://pixabay.com/ https://images.google.com/ (labeled for reuse) Google Images (labeled for reuse) for images
+Google fonts for their fonts. https://fonts.google.com/ Royalty free images: https://pixabay.com/ https://images.google.com/ (labeled for reuse) Google Images (labeled for reuse) for images
-W3C Markup Validation for error checking my code. https://validator.w3.org/#validate_by_uri Google and Youtube
+W3C Markup Validation for error checking my code. https://validator.w3.org/#validate_by_uri Google Maps API: The Maps JavaScript API lets you customize maps with your own content and imagery for display on web pages and mobile devices.  https://developers.google.com/maps/documentation/javascript/overview
+EmailJS: Sends emails directly from JavaScript https://www.emailjs.com/ Google and Youtube
 Languages Used
 HTML5
 CSS3
+Javascript

 Frameworks, Libraries & Programs Used
 Bootstrap 4.4.1:
 Bootstrap was used to assist with the responsiveness and styling of the website.
 Google Fonts:
-Google fonts were used to import the 'Bebasneueregular' and 'Barlow' font into the style.css file which is used on all pages throughout the project.
+Google fonts were used to import the Cinzel & Yanone Kaffeesatz font into the style.css file which is used on all pages throughout the project.
-Font Awesome:
-Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 jQuery:
 jQuery came with Bootstrap to make the navbar responsive.
+Jquery was used to add functionality to my site
 Git
 Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 GitHub: